 5. Build Empathy

-Brene Brown writes, “Perspective taking is listening to the truth as other people experience it and acknowledging it as the truth.”
-This means that when you’re meeting those new people and trying those new things, you need to actually listen for the truth in their experience instead of trying to force them to fit into your preconceived assumptions.
+Brene Brown writes, “perspective taking is listening to the truth as other people experience it and acknowledging it as the truth.”
+This means that when you’re meeting those new people and trying those new things, you need to listen for the truth in their experiences instead of forcing them to fit into your preconceived assumptions.

-We invite gray area back into our lives when we acknowledge that just because someone’s truth is different than ours, it doesn’t mean it’s not true.
+We invite gray areas back into our lives when we acknowledge that just because someone’s truth is different than ours, it doesn’t mean it’s not true.

 This builds empathy.
-Brown explains, “Empathy is incompatible with shame and judgment.
+Brown explains, “empathy is incompatible with shame and judgment.
 Staying out of judgment requires understanding.
 We tend to judge those areas where we’re the most vulnerable to feeling shame ourselves.”
-Instead of shutting down because we feel shame or judgment, real empathy comes from honoring other people’s experiences and truths and being open to the multiplicity of perspectives.
+Instead of shutting down because we feel shame or judgment, real empathy comes from honoring other people’s experiences and truths and being open to multiple perspectives.

-People don’t all think and feel the same way, and that’s actually a good thing.
+People don’t all think and feel the same way, and that’s a good thing.

 6. Don’t Fall for the Dunning-Kruger Effect

 The Dunning-Kruger Effect is when you know a little about a topic and are, therefore, overly confident about your expertise in that topic.
 When people don’t know anything about a topic, they have low confidence in their expertise.
 However, as soon as they know a tiny bit, their confidence soars.

 Then, the more people learn, the less confident they become because they realize that it’s more complex than they initially realized.
 Once someone starts to become an expert in a field, their confidence finally starts to gradually increase again.